 I am the course lead for the following:

 COM530 - Rhetorical Criticism and Contemporary Culture (graduate-level)

 History of rhetoric, literary criticism, and critical theory.

-The Spirit and the Gift: Religious Pragmatism in Ralph Waldo Emerson and William James.
+The Spirit and the Gift: Ralph Waldo Emerson and William James for a Postsecular Age.
 (In progress)

 Chapter 2.
 A Golden Impossibility: The Rhetoric of Dynamic Gifts in Emerson

 Chapter 3.
 The Flow of Gifts: Religious Ethics After Derrida and Milbank

 Chapter 4.
 A New Sphere of Power: The Hermeneutics of Dynamic Gifts in James

 Chapter 5.
 The Direction of Gifts: Identity Politics After Rorty and Taylor

 Review of Emerson's Metaphysics: A Song of Laws and Causes, by Joseph Urbas.
 Religion and Literature.
 (Forthcoming)